ETF3231/5231 Business Forecasting

 9 GA3 10%

-Presentation requirements: using Rmarkdown, and should converted the assignment into pdf output file unless otherwise specified.
+Presentation requirements: using Quarto, and should converted the assignment into pdf output file unless otherwise specified.

 Criteria for marking: Provided the task has been completed and your code runs without errors, full marks will be awarded.
 Marks will be deducted for incomplete tasks or if there are errors.

-Additional information: Additional information regarding this assessment will be provided during the scheduled class time and on Moodle.
+Additional information: Additional information regarding these assessments will be provided during the scheduled class time and on Moodle.

 Group participation rules for group assignments (GAs): It is expected that all group members participate equally to the group assignments.
 It sometimes helps to keep a log of the tasks each member is to complete.
 This may assist in keeping some balance throughout the semester.
 To ensure that all group members are contributing the following rules will apply for all the group assignments throughout the semester.